FarahIbrar/Programming-in-Python/Projects/Dimensionality-Reduction/README.md

 This project applies dimensionality reduction techniques, such as Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE), to visualize the Iris dataset in lower dimensions.
 The goal is to understand how different species of Iris flowers are represented in a reduced-dimensional space and to explore if distinct clusters corresponding to the species can be identified.

 ## Aim
 The aim of the project is to employ PCA and t-SNE to reduce the dimensionality of the Iris dataset and visualize it in two dimensions.
-This visualization will help in understanding the separability of different Iris species based on their measurements.
+This visualization will help in understanding the separability of different Iris species based on their measurements present in the dataset.

 ## Need for the Project
 Dimensionality reduction is a crucial step in data analysis and visualization, especially when dealing with high-dimensional datasets.
 By reducing the number of dimensions, we can: